GerHobbelt/owemdjee/README.md

 Data Science &amp; Image Processing amalgam library in C/C++.

 This place is a gathering spot & integration workplace for the C & C++ libraries we choose to use.
-Think "Façade Pattern' and you're getting warm. :wink:
+Think "*Façade Pattern*" and you're getting warm. :wink:
 The heavy data lifting will be done in the referenced libraries, while this lib will provide some glue and common ground for them to work in/with.